vchrombie/grimoirelab-toolkit/CONTRIBUTING.md

 relationship with the CHAOS Software Technical Committee.
 * General announcements, including information about releases.
-* General discussions about the future of the project, relationship with other projects, new features or refactorings that really don't fit in other communication means.
+* General discussions about the future of the project, relationship with other projects, new features, or refactorings that don't fit in other communication means.
-* Questions and community support that really don't fit in other communication means.
+* Questions and community support that doesn't fit in other communication means.

 ### IRC channel